Cactooz/Cactooz/README.md

 I'm Hugo, a Swedish University student studying Information and Communication Technology.

-- 🗺️ I’m currently working on random projects on my free time, currently a lot of Discord bots and Shell based projects.
+- 🗺️ I’m currently working on school projects and other random projects on my free time.
-- 🌱 I’m currently learning more indepth Shell programming, as well as 3D programming in C#.
+- 🌱 I’m currently learning Java, more indepth Shell programming, as well as 3D programming in C#.
-- 💾 I code in C#, JS, Python, Shell, Batch as well as HTML and CSS.
+- 💾 I code in C#, Java, JS, Python, Shell, Batch as well as HTML and CSS.
 - 🤔 I'm always open for tips and tricks :D
 - 🔒 Many but not all of my repositories are public, many are old tasks, projects or just random testing.